 For several years, I was a member of numerous advisory committees and expert juries for social innovation.
 Until today, I am a member of the founder’s council of the foundation “Stifter für Stifter” and serve on the board of a number of trust foundations.

-I designed, initiated or founded the following organizations and programs:
+I designed, initiated or founded these organizations and programs.

 Alumni at School